-When we made the decision to visit Croatia last year, there was no doubt in our minds that we wanted our visit to include a day at the famous Plitvice National Park.
-Known for its natural beauty, waterfalls, and of course… the stunning blue-green lakes, Plitvice is not to be missed!
+When we made the decision to visit Croatia, there was no doubt in our minds that we wanted our visit to include a day at the famous Plitvice National Park.
+Known for its natural beauty, waterfalls, and of course… the stunning blue-green lakes, Visiting Plitvice Lakes is not to be missed!

 And if you happen to be travelling with young children, that is no reason not to visit!!
 Plitvice Lakes has something for all ages to enjoy and we share our tips on how to visit Plitvice Lakes with kids!

 VISITING PLITVICE LAKES WITH YOUNG CHILDREN